Why Teach English in Japan?

 The Teaching Opportunities

 Despite the prevalence of English teachers in Japan for the past few decades, Japan remains a place where people aren’t very good at speaking English, even if they learn it in school.
 What this means is that there are plenty of opportunities for TEFL teachers in Japan.
-Parents recognise that extra tuition is often necessary for their children to succeed in language, and many business people are realising the value of speaking English to use at work.
+Parents recognise that extra tuition is often necessary for their children to succeed in the language, and many business people are realising the value of speaking English at work.
 Whether you want to teach children or adults, you’ll find somewhere to teach in Japan.

 There are plenty of options, but they aren’t available to everyone.
 If you want to work for a big chain company, you’ll have no problem finding a job in the location of your choice.
 However, if you want to work for a small or independent company, it will be difficult to get a foot in the door – you need a valid working visa to enter Japan for work, which small companies can’t afford to sponsor.
 A popular route to take is to accept a job for a bigger company (often in Tokyo) to get you into the country.
 Once you’re in Japan, it’s much easier to change jobs and apply for smaller companies if that’s what you prefer.
 Another choice is to enter on a working holiday visa, and then switch to a working visa once you find employment.

 Japan is generally known for being an expensive place to live, but this isn’t actually true.
-Tokyo certainly is an expensive place to live, but if you live pretty much anywhere else in Japan, you’ll realise that it’s not that expensive at all, especially once you learn the cheap places to shop.
+Tokyo certainly is an expensive place to live, but if you live pretty much anywhere else in Japan, you’ll realize that it’s not that expensive at all, especially once you learn the cheap places to shop.

-One of the best things about working for a large company is that you get ‘Tokyo wage’ regardless of which city you end up in.
+One of the best things about working for a large company is that you get a ‘Tokyo wage’ regardless of which city you end up in.
 Large companies will have branches all over Japan, and they set their wages for foreign teachers based on living in Tokyo.
-So if you end up living in a small city or even somewhere sized more like a town, you’ll have a low cost of living and still be receiving the same as a teacher working in the capital.
+So if you end up living in a small city or a town, you’ll have a low cost of living and still be receiving the same as a teacher working in the capital.
 However, if you work for a small company or independent school, your remuneration is likely to be much more modest.